Waterdown, Ontario: Convent and academy

 In 1927, the School Sisters of Notre Dame opened a Motherhouse in rural Waterdown and subsequently opened a private Catholic girls' school called Notre Dame Academy; classes started on 14 February 1927 with three teachers and 32 attendees.
-In addition to classrooms, the property included a residence for students who were boarding there.
-The school was closed in 1993 but the convent continued to function and was renovated in 1997.
-Nuns continued to live there as the convent became a retirement home; as recently as summer 2019, 54 elderly nuns were still residing in the convent.
+In addition to classrooms, the property included a residence for boarding students.
+The school was closed in 1993, but the convent continued to function and was renovated in 1997.
+Nuns continued to live there as the convent became a retirement home; as recently as summer 2019, 54 elderly nuns still reside there.
 The property was then put up for sale and plans were made move 300 bodies and gravestones from the cemetery to a nearby Catholic cemetery.
 Plans were also being made to relocate the residents of the convent.

 2001 amalgamation

 Ontario's Progressive Conservative government embarked on a province-wide restructuring of municipal governments, amalgamating several municipalities into larger ones.
-It was proposed that Flamborough be amalgamated with five other municipalities into a new City of Hamilton.
-Many Waterdown residents disagreed with this proposal.
-Due to Waterdown's location as a "sandwich town", resting between Burlington and Hamilton, residents argued that Hamilton would not extend city services, such as bus routes, to Waterdown.
+It was proposed that Flamborough be amalgamated into the City of Hamilton with five other municipalities.
+Due to Waterdown's location as a "sandwich town," resting between Burlington and Hamilton, residents argued that Hamilton would not extend city services, such as bus routes, to Waterdown.
 Instead, they suggested that Flamborough be split into parts, with Waterdown amalgamating with Burlington.
-Burlington had expressed some interest in amalgamation and there was support for this idea in Waterdown.
-Burlington is closer geographically and the Aldershot and Kerncliff Park neighbourhoods wrap around the south and east ends of the community.
+Burlington had expressed some interest in amalgamation.
+Burlington is closer geographically, and the Aldershot and Kerncliff Park neighbourhoods wrap around the south and east ends of the community.
 Burlington had also expressed a willingness to expand bus service to Waterdown.

-However, despite a local campaign to sway the government, Waterdown was amalgamated into Hamilton with the rest of Flamborough.
-This prompted the elected Member of Provincial Parliament at the time, Conservative Toni Skarica, to resign from his position.
-Skarica ran (and won) partially due to a platform of keeping Flamborough unamalgamated, and vowed to resign if the government forced an amalgamation with Hamilton.
-He gained a brief local celebrity status during that time because of his stance.
+In 2001, Waterdown was amalgamated into Hamilton with the rest of Flamborough.
+This prompted the elected Member of Provincial Parliament at the time, Conservative Toni Skarica, to resign.
+Skarica ran partially due to a platform of keeping Flamborough unamalgamated and vowed to resign if the government amalgamated it with Hamilton.